-Well, I can admit when I'm wrong—and I'm pleased to announce that strawberry-blonde hair is officially all grown up.
-Whether you're a natural redhead, a blonde from birth, or none of the above, the below strawberry-blonde looks are anything but kid-like.
-(Yep—years later, and I'm suddenly inspired to return to the strawberry-blonde tresses of my youth).
+Well, I can admit when I'm wrong—and I'm pleased to confirm that strawberry blonde hair is officially all grown up.
+Whether you're a natural redhead, a blonde from birth, or none of the above, the below strawberry blonde looks are anything but kid-like.
+(Yep—years later, and I'm suddenly inspired to return to the strawberry blonde strands of my youth.)
 We asked the experts all about this hue and how to maintain its sweet color.

 Meet the Expert